get10101/docker-itchysats/README.md

 # docker-itchysats

-A repo facilitating running [ItchySats inside] a [Docker][https://www.docker.com/what-docker] container on a x86-64 (e.g. macOS, Linux, Windows) or ARMv7 system.
+A repo facilitating running ItchySats inside a [Docker](https://www.docker.com/what-docker) container on a x86-64 (e.g. macOS, Linux, Windows) or ARMv7 system.

 # Overview

 ItchySats is a tool allowing CFD trading on Bitcoin - non-custodial, peer-to-peer, Bitcoin only.

-You can find more information about ItchySats (along with complete source code) on the main github [repo][https://github.com/itchysats/itchysats].
+You can find more information about ItchySats (along with complete source code) on the main github [repo](https://github.com/itchysats/itchysats).
-[FAQ][https://github.com/itchysats/itchysats/blob/master/FAQ.md] might be another good source of knowledge if you get stuck.
+[FAQ](https://github.com/itchysats/itchysats/blob/master/FAQ.md) might be another good source of knowledge if you get stuck.

 # Quickstart

-The following guide assumes that you have Docker running, having [docker-compose][https://docs.docker.com/compose/install/] installed is also recommended.
+The following guide assumes that you have Docker running, having [docker-compose](https://docs.docker.com/compose/install/) installed is also recommended.
 Docker website provides extensive tutorials on Docker installation, please refer there if you are new to Docker.

 ## Testnet